 The evaluation found that the Māori and Pacific Education Initiative was highly effective—a valuable investment overall.
-A positive economic return on the investment made by Foundation North is also highly likely into the future; that is, the future economic value of improved educational outcomes is likely to significantly exceed the value of resources invested by the Foundation in the initiative.
+A positive economic return on the investment made by Foundation North was highly likely in the future; that is, the future economic value of improved educational outcomes is expected to significantly exceed the value of resources invested by the Foundation in the initiative.

-For the majority of projects, there was evidence of improved student attitudes to learning and life, increased whānau engagement in education, and improvements in engagement and retention.
-There was also evidence that some projects resulted in whānau having higher aspirations for themselves and their children, and improvements in family functioning and relationships.
+For most projects, there was evidence of improved student attitudes to learning and life, increased whānau engagement in education, and improvements in engagement and retention.
+There was also evidence that some projects resulted in whānau having higher aspirations for themselves and their children and improvements in family functioning and relationships.

 Culture is an integral and overt part of what most of the projects are about, and evidence confirmed that the projects enhanced and contributed to young people’s cultural confidence and identity.